Counteracting climate change – purchasing valuable natural areas from the NCC

 Since 2022, we have been supporting the Canadian organization—the Nature Conservancy of Canada—in acquiring, maintaining, and protecting pristine areas that

-Since 2022, we have been supporting The Nature Conservancy of Canada (NCC) – a leading Canadian organization that has been dedicated to nature conservation for over 60 years.
-As a private, non-profit organization, NCC works with individuals, corporations, foundations, Indigenous communities in Canada, other non-profit organizations, and governments at all levels to protect Canada’s most valuable natural treasures – pristine areas that contribute to the preservation of Canada’s wildlife and vegetation.
+Since 2022, the Tree and Tomorrow Foundation (TTF) has been supporting The Nature Conservancy of Canada (NCC) – a leading Canadian organization dedicated to conserving nature for over 60 years.
+As a private, non-profit organization, the NCC works with individuals, corporations, foundations, Indigenous communities in Canada, other non-profit organizations, and governments at all levels to protect Canada’s most valuable natural treasures – pristine areas that preserve Canada’s wildlife and vegetation.
 Since 1962, NCC and its partners have protected 15 million hectares of land.

-The project is being implemented in the province of Ontario, including in the areas of Boreal Wildlands and Hastings Wildlife Junction, in the purchase of which the Tree and Tomorrow Foundation participated.
+The long-term effect of the project is the establishment of authentic, local, and long-term relationships with Indigenous nations and communities, based on respect for their cultural diversity.
+The project is being implemented in the province of Ontario, including in the areas of Boreal Wildlands and Hastings Wildlife Junction, in the purchase of which the TTF participated.

 From July 2023 to September 2024.